tazama-lf/Full-Stack-Docker-Tazama/README.md

 ### 3.5.
 Overview of services

-Tazama core services provides the foundational infrastructure components for the system and includes the ArangoDB, NATS and valkey services: ArangoDB provides the database infrastructure, NATS provides the pub/sub functionality and valkey provides for fast in-memory processor data caching.
+Tazama core services provides the foundational infrastructure components for the system and includes the Postgres, NATS and valkey services: Postgres provides the database infrastructure, NATS provides the pub/sub functionality and valkey provides for fast in-memory processor data caching.

-Tazama is configured by loading the network map, rules and typology configurations required to evaluate a transaction via the ArangoDB API.
+Tazama is configured by loading the network map, rules and typology configurations required to evaluate a transaction supplied by PostgreSQL.
 The steps above have already loaded the default configuration into the database.

 For an optional step to load the Tazama configuration manually, follow the instructions in the [Appendix](#appendix)